aleph2c/learning_xslt_with_python/README.md

 building/debugging XSLT, validating XML, and testing XPath 3.1 expressions, along with pointers to XSLT training resources.g., Michael Kay’s books).

+The histories of Python and XSLT offer a compelling study in how technologies are shaped by their communities and core philosophies.
+Python's development was famously practitioner-led by Guido van Rossum, fostering a pragmatic, community-driven culture.
+This was formalized through the Python Enhancement Proposal (PEP) process, an agile feedback loop that allowed the language to evolve based on the direct needs of its users.
+In contrast, XSLT emerged from a top-down, architecturally-focused W3C committee.
+This process produced a formally specified and incredibly powerful language for document transformation, but its inherent complexity and slower, standards-based evolution made it less accessible to the broader programming world.

+This difference in origin had profound consequences on their trajectories.
+Python's flexible, bottom-up model enabled it to find a "killer app" by effectively "borg'ing" the scientific computing world of MATLAB with libraries like ``NumPy`` and ``Pandas``, catapulting it to mainstream dominance.
+Meanwhile, ``XSLT``, continuously advanced by its own brilliant practitioner-architect, Michael Kay, became the dominant tool within its specialized niche of enterprise-level document and data transformation.
+While it was quietly perfected, the larger developer ecosystem was won by tools that prioritized ease of use over formal power.

+Today, these two histories have converged.
+With the advent of libraries like ``saxonche``, ``XSLT`` has effectively "borg'd" itself into the Python ecosystem, not as a competitor, but as a specialized engine.
+It provides a declarative, functional paradigm for tackling complex "data plumbing" challenges—performing robust, single-step, atomic transformations of data structures in a way that is fundamentally different from traditional imperative Python code.
+This allows developers to use the right tool for the job: Python for general-purpose programming and orchestration, and XSLT for the powerful, rule-based data transformations at which it excels.

+This repo has integrated XSLT (``saxonche``) with ``Python`` via the ``Click`` command line tool.
+So you can use the command line to select an input XML file, the tranformation XSLT file (``.xsl``) and produce an output file (any form).

 ## Quick Start

 Clone the repo: